-E. Leonard Rubin is Counsel with the law firm Querrey & Harrow Ltd., a firm that represents individuals and business clients worldwide.
+E. Leonard Rubin is the principal attorney at the law firm LRubinLaw. a firm that represents individuals and business clients worldwide.
 Mr. Rubin, who concentrates his practice in copyright, trademark, defamation, trade secret, privacy and entertainment law, resigned his position a number of years ago as Vice President, General Counsel and Corporate Secretary for Playboy Enterprises, Inc., where he had been for 13 years, to return to private practice.
-He is an arbitrator and certified mediator and has extensive experience handling negotiations, legal problems, internet implications and litigation in the copyright, trademark, communications, publishing, computer, music, television, theatrical and motion picture areas, among others.
+He is an arbitrator and certified mediator and has extensive experience handling negotiations, internet implications and complex litigation in the copyright, trademark, communications, publishing, computer, music, television, theatrical and motion picture areas, among others.

 Mr. Rubin is a past Trustee and immediate past president of the Midwest Chapter, and has sat on the Executive Committee, of the Copyright Society of the United States.
 He has written numerous articles and spoken both in this country and abroad on copyright, trademark, defamation, entertainment and data protection issues.
 He is a member of the Chicago, Illinois, New York State and American Bar Associations, and is admitted to practice before the Illinois and New York state courts as well as the U.S. Supreme Court and the Fifth and Seventh U.S. Circuit Courts of Appeal.